 If you're considering a prenup or postnup - then one that is done right and enforceable in court is vital.
 Even the most extensive premarital or postmarital agreement doesn't count for much if a court refuses to enforce it.
 Courts can and will throw out pre- and postnups if they are found to violate certain legal criteria.

-As Texas family law attorneys, it is our duty to ensure that the agreements we negotiate on our clients' behalf pass legal muster.
+As Houston family law attorneys, it is our duty to ensure that the agreements we negotiate on our clients' behalf pass legal muster.
 By the same token, we have successfully represented individuals with existing marital agreements who were seeking to invalidate the agreement or have it enforced in court during divorce proceedings.

 Having represented both sides of these notoriously contentious disputes, we come to the table ready with a game plan to uphold our clients' most vital financial interests at the end of a marriage.